NanoNative/nano/docs/services/httpclient/README.md

 # Http Client

-Is a default [Services](../../services/README.md) of Nano which is responsible for sending basic HTTP requests.
+Is a default [Services](../../services/README.md) of Nano which is responsible for sending HTTP requests with built-in support for:

+* Automatic retry
+* Timeout handling
+* Redirects
+* TLS/SSL Trust customization

 ## Usage